-We finally mention four open questions concerning Theorems~\ref{thm0} and~\ref{thm1.5}.
-The first question consists in determining whether the condition $\log(1/\omega)\in V_r$ in Theorem~\ref{thm0} can be weakened down to, roughly speaking, a condition of the kind ``$\omega$ belongs to some Orlicz type space, defined in the spirit of $V_r$ spaces''.
-The second question concerns the system of intervals that are used in the definition of the spaces $V_r.$ Indeed, still open is the question of finding a necessary and sufficient condition on the alluded system of intervals, under which we have the first theorem.
+We finally mention some open questions concerning Theorems~\ref{thm0} and~\ref{thm1.5}.
+The first question consists in determining whether the condition $\log(1/\omega)\in V_\beta$ in Theorem~\ref{thm0} can be weakened down to, roughly speaking, a condition of the kind ``$\omega$ belongs to some Orlicz type class, defined in the spirit of $V_\beta$ classes''.
+The second question concerns the system of intervals that are used in the definition of the spaces $V_\beta.$ Namely, we would like to find a necessary and sufficient condition on the system of intervals instead of the dyadic system in Definition~\ref{opredelenie}, for which the first theorem still holds.
 Yet another question is to find a multidimensional version of Theorem~\ref{thm0} which seems unavailable at the present time, according to~\cite{schlhan}.
 The fourth and the final question reads as follows.
 It would be also interesting to find counterparts of the main results of this paper in the context of the so-called model spaces, in spirit of Yu.
 S. Belov's early papers.
-The author plans to attack the first three of the aforementioned questions in the nearest future.
+The author plans to attack the aforementioned questions in the nearest future.